 On a full charge, the battery must, at a minimum, last 40+ hours.
 The device must charge to a minimum of 24 hours of battery life within one (1) hour and be fully charged in about three (3) hours.

-The beacon must have at least three (3) range settings to accommodate various sizes of residences.
+The beacon must be able to accommodate various sizes of residences.

-In addition to standard AC charging, tracking device must have additional ways of charging such as an on-body charger (OBC) and/or USB port.
+Standard AC charging is required.
+Additional methods such as an on-body charger (OBC) and/or USB port are acceptable.

 The transmitter must be easily installed on the Client with minimal training and experience.
 Contractor must specify the tools required and procedures to install the transmitter.
 The Contractor must supply the tools and equipment necessary to install the transmitters and replace the transmitter straps, at no additional cost.